RiccardoMengozzi/tb3_multi_env_spawner/README.md

 ros2 launch tb3_multi_env_spawner tb3_multi_env_spawner.launch.py

 ```

+**NOTE** : the first time you launch a new environment, it could take a while, in particular big environments such as `hospital`.

 ### Environment Reset

 Every environment can be reset independently.
 This is done through the service `reset_environment`.